Updated April 27, 2023

 Here are 9 advertising techniques that you can adopt to build a strong brand recall.

-Advertising techniques are all about creating characters, or a cast of characters that add recognition and a story value to the campaign.
+Advertising techniques are about creating characters or a cast that adds recognition and story value to the campaign.

-Your character could be some actor playing a role, like a footballer or psychiatrist or the Prince of Persia.
-You can also go for an animated, illustrated, or a cartoon character.
+Your character could be some actor playing a role, like a footballer, psychiatrist, or the Prince of Persia.
+You can also go for an animated, illustrated, or cartoon character.
 Or how about using a live cat or dog?

 Creative tip: A “brand character” must represent the brand’s personality and other aspects, which an invented character won’t.
-It’s better to take risk with a character which is, well out of character with the personality of your brand.
+It’s better to take risks with a character that is well out of character with your brand’s personality.

 Much like a good book or movie, a character must be interesting to grab customer attention.
-It must be unexpected, different, have enough personality, strong expressions, and quirky behavior.
-Out-of-the-ordinary and engaging character will attract attention because they break stereotypes and stand out of the crowd.
+It must be unexpected, different, and have enough personality, strong expressions, and quirky behavior.
+Out-of-the-ordinary and engaging characters will attract attention because they break stereotypes and stand out.

 Creative tip: The object or the idea you personify may not be related to the product or service up for sale.
-Introducing a talking photograph into your advertisement for injecting humor or a snarky dialog, could make the campaign more engaging, interesting and memorable.
+Introducing a talking photograph into your advertisement to inject humor or a snarky dialog could make the campaign more engaging, enjoyable, and memorable.

-It’s a advertising techniques which is both effective and fun.
+It’s an advertising technique that is both effective and fun.
 Also, it’s easy to brainstorm and work with.

 Take your concept and the primary idea you want to communicate.
 Now exaggerate it.
-Take it to the extreme, push it beyond reality and reason; in visual or in the copy, or both.
-Exaggerate a problem, or a benefit, or the physical appearance, or size.
+Take it to the extreme, push it beyond reality and reason, in visual or in the copy, or both.
+Exaggerate a problem, a benefit, or the physical appearance or size.

 Make sure that you exaggerate the exaggeration.
 Godzilla-sized exaggerations are interesting and also a powerful way of driving your concept.
 A minor exaggeration could be a misleading campaign.

-Creative tip: Exaggerating the visual could be an interesting approach.
+Creative tip: Exaggerating the visual could be an exciting approach.
 But then understate the copy.
-Or do it the other way round.
-This advertising techniques will help you to simplify the message i.e. the main point you want to convey, in a single sentence or one visual.
+Or do it the other way around.
+This advertising technique will help you to simplify the message i.e. the main point you want to convey, in a single sentence or one visual.
 Let your imagination push things from there to an outrageous exaggeration.

-This advertising techniques are used to “position” your product or service to appeal to your target audience having specific demographic characteristics like age, race, gender, marital status, level of education, income, sexual orientation and other things.
-Demographic positioning can open up a huge niche market, like dating websites for people over 50, or holiday destinations for singles.
+This advertising technique is used to “position” your product or service to appeal to your target audience.
+It has specific demographic characteristics like age, race, gender, marital status, level of education, income, sexual orientation, and other things.
+Demographic positioning can open up a huge niche market, like dating websites for people over 50 or holiday destinations for singles.

-Meanwhile, in UK, Nestle’s Yorkie candy bar is marketed as “not for girls”.
+Meanwhile, Nestle’s Yorkie candy bar in the UK is marketed as “not for girls.”

-This are useful advertising techniques for communicating abstract and complex ideas similes and metaphors.
-It also communicates an idea quickly.
+This advertising technique helps communicate abstract and complex ideas, similes, and metaphors.
+It also sounds an idea quickly.

-Similes and metaphors are high performance deliverables in creative communication.
-They are effective and powerful similes and metaphors.
+Similes and metaphors are high-performance deliverables in creative communication.
+They are practical and powerful similes and metaphors.

 Similes and metaphors are figurative speech.
-They use “as” or “like” for comparing two different things to forge a more vibrant expression.
+They use “as” or “like” to compare two things to forge a more vibrant expression.

 - Virgin Airlines’ service was like having dinner at the White House.

-Similes and metaphors use two things; a dramatic visual or a vivid statement for suggesting another thing, sans an “as” or “like”.
+Similes and metaphors use a dramatic visual or a definitive statement to suggest another thing sans an “as” or “like.”

-For instance, a campaign for investment bank may use a visual metaphor or a fencer for characterizing the company as sophisticated yet aggressive.
+For instance, a campaign for an investment bank may use a visual metaphor or a fencer to characterize the company as sophisticated yet aggressive.

 - Similes and metaphors can inject life into abstract ideas.
 To show the unforeseen life risks, insurance company advertisements may picture a person about to land his foot on a banana peel.

-- Metaphors may also represent product or service features, as in an advertisement of iron-rich breakfast cereal, which shows cereal flakes flying off from a box, attracted by a magnet.
+- Metaphors may also represent product or service features, as in an advertisement for iron-rich breakfast cereal, which shows cereal flakes flying off from a box, attracted by a magnet.

-- Similes and metaphors can be used for expressing product or service benefit in new ways.
-The campaign for a popular gym shows a man lifting a car with just one hand for changing the tire.
+- Similes and metaphors can be used to express product or service benefits in new ways.
+The campaign for a popular gym shows a man lifting a car with just one hand to change the tire.
 That is a strong one!

-Symbolic expressions help in representing the key characteristics of a brand, as well as a service’s features, or the benefit of a product or service.
+Symbolic expressions help represent the key characteristics of a brand, a service’s features, or the benefit of a product or service.
 It can be done with visuals or words, in print or film.

 Ensure that the metaphor is new.
 Don’t repeat what you have heard or seen before.

-Creative tip: Here’s how you can use a simile for creating a metaphor.
+Creative tip: Here’s how to use a simile to create a metaphor.

 - Complete the sentence: “The benefit for the customer is like______”

+Emotional music, images, and themes are great tools for triggering positive feelings that could be transferred to a brand, product, or service company.
 Digital and broadcast media are the ideal channels to trigger emotion.
-Film, TV, and radio lets you tell stories and also support the stories with characters and music.
+Film, TV, and radio let you tell stories and also support the stories with characters and music.

 Talking of music, it’s the most creative and potent tool.
-Music has the power to trigger instant response among the audience, particularly if the same is well liked and familiar, and associated with strong feelings like anger or love.
+Music can trigger an instant response among the audience, mainly if the same is well-liked and familiar and associated with strong feelings like anger or love.